szuboy/paddle-nnUNet/docs/zh_CN/source/index.rst

-.. scikit-radiomics documentation master file, created by sphinx-quickstart on Sat Jun  1 13:29:49 2021.
+.. paddle-nnUNet documentation master file, created by sphinx-quickstart on Sat Jun  1 13:29:49 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.